projectodd/polyglot-openshift-example/README.md

     http://polyglot-$yourdomain.rhcloud.com/ruby/

-Verify you see a "Welcome to OpenShift" page served.
+Verify you see a "Hello from Ruby!" page served.
 Test that your Clojure application deployed correctly by going to

     http://polyglot-$yourdomain.rhcloud.com/clojure/